 Where legal institutions are ineffective, improvements in the law may have limited impact.
 A study of the transitioning economies of Eastern Europe and the former Soviet Union between 1992 and 1998 found that reforms in corporate and bankruptcy laws had little effect on the development of their financial institutions.
 Improvements began only once their legal institutions became more efficient (10).

 The efficiency of courts continues to vary greatly around the world.
-Enforcing a contract through the courts can take less than 10 months in New Zealand, Norway and Rwanda but almost 4 years in Bangladesh.
+Enforcing a contract through the courts can take less than 10 months in Singapore, New Zealand and Rwanda but almost 4 years in Bangladesh and India.
 And the cost of doing so ranges from less than 10% of the value of the claim in Iceland, Luxembourg and Norway to more than 80% in economies such as Burkina Faso and Zimbabwe.
-In 5 economies, including Indonesia and Mozambique, the cost of resolving the standardized dispute through local courts exceeds the value in dispute, indicating that litigation may not be worth it at all.
+In 4 economies, including Cambodia and Mozambique, the cost of resolving the standardized dispute through local courts exceeds the value in dispute, indicating that litigation may not be worth it at all.

 1. Esposito, Gianluca, Sergi Lanau and Sebastiaan Pompe.
 2014.
 “Judicial System Reform in Italy: A Key to Growth.”
 IMF Working Paper 14/32, International Monetary Fund, Washington, DC; Dakolias, Maria.1999.
 Court Performance around the World: A Comparative Perspective.
 World Bank Technical Paper 430.
 Washington, DC: World Bank; Ball, Gwendolyn G., and Jay P. Kesan.
 2010.
 “Judges, Courts and Economic Development: The Impact of Judicial Human Capital on the Efficiency and Accuracy of the Court System.”
 Paper presented at the 15th Annual Conference of the International Society for New Institutional Economics, Stanford University, Stanford, CA, June 16–18. http://papers.isnie.org/paper/716.html; Dam, Kenneth W. 2006.
 “The Judiciary and Economic Development.”
 John M. Olin Law & Economics Working Paper 287 (Second Series), University of Chicago Law School, Chicago; Rosales-López, Virginia.
 2008.
 “Economics of Court Performance: an Empirical Analysis.”
 European Journal of Law and Economics.
 Volume 25, Issue 3, pp 231-251.